Students

 musical analysis and composition

 I teach jazz and classical harmony and composition to a small number of private, long-distance students.
-Instruction is one-on-one, and person-to-person – only the means of communication is long-distance.
-My students and I use email and telephone to create intimate, one-on-one teacher-student relationships, that are surprisingly superior — in many ways — to on-site instruction.
+Sessions are one-on-one, by video chat, and are geared specifically to the goals and experience of each student.
+My students are professional and aspiring composers and performers from diverse musical genres, with backgrounds in jazz, classical music, folk, indie, R&B, early music, and more.
 Because I limit my teaching to a small number of students, each student receives my complete attention and individual care.

-- Google "Harmony & Voice Leading Aldwell Schachter" to learn more about this text.
+- Google "Harmony and Voice Leading Aldwell Schachter" to learn more about this text.
 You can find its table of contents online, here, at Amazon.com.

 - Check out